- Former President of the European Central Bank

 - Banque centrale européenne

 Jean-Claude Trichet is Vice- Chairman of the French “Académie des Sciences Morales et Politiques”.
 He is honorary chairman of the Board of Directors of the Bruegel Institute (Brussels), honorary chairman of the Group of Thirty (Washington) and former European Chairman of the Trilateral Commission.

 Jean-Claude Trichet was President of the European Central Bank (2003-2011).
 He was Governor of Banque de France (1993-2003) and Undersecretary of the French Treasury (1987- 1993).
 He was President of the Paris Club (debt rescheduling) (1985-1993), President of the European Monetary Committee (1992-1993), President of the Group of 10 Central Banks Governors and President of the Global economy meeting in Basel (2002-2011).
 He was President of Sogepa (Société de Gestion des Participations Aéronautiques) (2012-2013) and Director of Airbus Group (2012-2018).
 He was named “Person of the Year” by the Financial Times in 2007 and n° 5 of the “World Most Powerful” in the Newsweek list (2008).

-Born in Lyon, Jean-Claude Trichet is an honorary Inspecteur général des Finances and Ingénieur civil des Mines.
-He is a graduate of the Ecole nationale supérieure des Mines de Nancy, of the Institut d’études politiques de Paris, of the Université de Paris (in economics) and of the Ecole nationale d’administration.
-He worked in the competitive sector from 1966 to 1968.
-He was appointed to the Inspection générale des Finances in 1971.
+Born in Lyon in 1942, Jean-Claude Trichet is an honorary inspecteur général des Finances and ingénieur civil des Mines.
+He is a graduate of the Institut d’études politiques de Paris, of the Université de Paris (in economics) and of the École Nationale d’Administration.
+Jean-Claude Trichet has been awarded honorary doctorates by several universities.